Police: Death toll in Afghan capital mosque bombing now 21 | Law-Order

 - Afghanistan

-The Islamic State group's local affiliate has stepped up attacks targeting the Taliban and civilians since the former insurgents' takeover last August as US and NATO troops were in the final stages of their withdrawal from the country.
-Last week, the IS claimed responsibility for killing a prominent Taliban cleric at his religious center in Kabul.
+The Islamic State group's local affiliate has stepped up attacks against the Taliban and civilians since the former insurgents took over the country last year as U.S. and NATO troops were in the final stages of their withdrawal.
+Last week, the extremists claimed responsibility for killing a prominent Taliban cleric at his religious center in Kabul.

-Khalid Zadran, the spokesman for Kabul's police chief, gave the figures to The Associated Press for the bombing at the Sunni mosque.
+The mosque bombing comes just two days after the anniversary of the fall of Kabul on Aug.
+15, 2021.

 “It was evening prayer time, and I was attending the prayer with others, when the explosion happened,” Qyaamuddin said.
 Some Afghans go by a single name.